-Many conditions that cause anal pain may also cause rectal bleeding, which is usually more frightening than serious.
+Many conditions that cause anal pain also may cause rectal bleeding, which is usually more frightening than serious.

 Causes of anal pain include: